It4innovations/hyperqueue/docs/deployment/allocation.md

 Format: `--workers-per-alloc <count>`

 How many workers should be requested in each allocation.
-This corresponds to the number of requested nodes, as the allocator will always create a single worker per node.
+This corresponds to the number of requested nodes, as the allocator will always create a single worker per node in a single allocation request.

 #### Max worker count
 Format: `--max-worker-count <count>`